Gazza7205/cloud-workshop-labs/lab-exercise2.md

 ```

 ### Using Kustomize
 [Kustomize](https://kustomize.io/) introduces a template-free way to customize application configuration that simplifies the use of off-the-shelf applications.
-Now, built into kubectl as apply -k.
+It is now built into kubectl as `apply -k`.

-Creating secrets or configmaps by hand can be useful for once off commands, Kustomize is significantly more powerful (we're scratching the surface) and useful for idempotence.
+Creating secrets or configmaps by hand can be useful for once off commands, but Kustomize is significantly more powerful (we're scratching the surface) and useful for idempotence.
 In this step we will go through how to create the same secrets with Kustomize.

 [kustomization.yaml](./exercise2-resources/kustomization.yaml) is preconfigured to create 3 secrets using the built-in secret generator.
 ```